Oreo Spiders

 Ingredients

-• 12 Oreo Double Stuff Cookies
+• 12 Double Stuf Oreo Cookies

-• 36 pretzel sticks cut in half
+• 36 pretzel sticks

-• ½ cup dark chocolate or ⅓ of a 10oz bar melted*
+• ½ cup dark chocolate or ⅓ of a 10oz bar, melted

 • Assorted candy eyes

-• Jimmie sprinkles in red and white
+• Jimmie sprinkles red and white

 Instructions